devbyray/positivity-by-rayray/site/content/podcasts/2018-10-12-dont-punish-yourself-but-do-a-retrospective.md

 ---
-title: "Podcast Episode 8 - Split your goals up and make them very specific"
+title: "Podcast Episode 8 - Don't punish yourself but do a retrospective"
 heading: "Episode 8"
 subtitle: "Don't punish yourself but do a retrospective"
 author: RayRay